-He is strong, courageous and fearless under fire.
+Did we mention he’s strong, courageous, and fearless under fire?
 He will go to any extent to protect his human family.
-This makes him a perfect dog for those who live in crime infested areas.
-You can trust the big guy to protect you and your family members when under attack.
+This makes him a perfect dog for those who live in crime-infested areas.
+When attacked, you can trust the big guy to protect you and your family.

 Here’s why he is so good…